Some nights it’s not in the cards. Traffic’s slow. Sales are down. What’s a bartender to do? Upsell.

 And That’s How to Upsell As a Bartender

 There is a theme here!
 It’s that knowledge about the product you’re selling is critical.
-This applies to cocktails, wine, beer, and all kinds of alcohol as much as it does to any other sales industry.
+This applies to popular cocktail recipes, wine, beer, and all kinds of alcohol as much as it does to any other sales industry.

 Learn everything you can about what you’re selling.
 Then make good use of your body language and word choice, and you’ll be turning slow shifts into goldmines.
 Making sure your staff understand this is part of being a good bar manager.

-Another way to increase bar profits is using a bar inventory management system like BinWise Pro.
+Another way to increase bar profits is using bar inventory software like BinWise Pro.
 Manually counting bar inventory goes from a massive timesuck to a matter of effortless scanning.
-And the result of that effortless scanning is all the data and reports you could ever need to make profitable decisions for your bar.
+And the result of that effortless scanning is all the data and reports you could ever need to increase your bar's profits.

 Book a demo and we’ll show you exactly how BinWise helps.